tdewolff/canvas/README.md

 - Handle left-to-right, right-to-left, or top-to-bottom/bottom-to-top writing systems.
 - Mix scripts and fonts in a single line, eg. combine latin and arabic, or bold and regular styles.

 Additionally, many font formats are supported (such as TTF, OTF, WOFF, WOFF2, EOT) and rendering can apply a gamma correction of 1.43 for better results.
-See (https://github.com/tdewolff/canvas/wiki/Fonts-&-Text) for more information.
+See [Fonts & Text](https://github.com/tdewolff/canvas/wiki/Fonts-&-Text) for more information.

 ## Examples